Point scores in OT to push Lightning over Blue Jackets 3-2

 FAMILIAR FOES

-The Lightning and Blue Jackets have met in the Eastern Conference quarterfinals for the last two seasons.
+The Lightning and Blue Jackets met in the Eastern Conference quarterfinals the last two seasons.
 The first game of last season’s series went into five overtimes, which was the fourth-longest game in NHL history.
 Tampa Bay won the series and eventually the Stanley Cup.
 In 2019, Columbus stunned the Lightning with a first-round sweep, marking the first time in franchise history the Blue Jackets won a playoff series.

 UP NEXT